dtex/huskylens/README.md

 # huskylens
-Johnny-Five plug in for the HuskyLens AI Vision Center
+Johnny-Five plug in for the HuskyLens AI Vision Sensor

+Not ready.
+Check back soon.